 Luckily, teachers have a role to play in preventing chronic absenteeism during the school year and throughout a child’s academic career.
 By reducing absences early in the year—and early in a student’s educational experience—students can develop healthy attendance habits and reach their academic potential.

 September is National Attendance Month, which means that now is the perfect time to create a plan to reduce chronic absenteeism in your class.
-Read on to learn more about chronic absenteeism and which students may be at risk.
+Read on to learn more about chronic absenteeism and which students may be under-resourced.
 Then, discover strategies for reducing absenteeism in your school.

 The Connection Between Grades and Attendance